 Available to those who have a current therapist and who are residents of Ontario.

-Process includes phone consultation and SSP assessment to determine best pathway and frequency of listening for your nervous system, initial SSP listening/ Polyvagal Theory education/ somatic regulation session over video, remote access to SSP Connect/ Core/ Balance programs (5 hours of music each), daily support/monitoring while listening to the SSP.
+Process includes phone consultation and SSP assessment to determine best pathway of listening for your nervous system, initial SSP listening/ Polyvagal Theory education/ somatic regulation session over video, remote access to SSP Connect/ Core/ Balance programs (5 hours of music each), daily support/monitoring while listening to the SSP.